jrandson/usart-conn/README.md

-This a simple script that can help you to send data through the serial port.
+This a simple script that can help you to send data through the USART protocol.

-Basically, you can sed data in the format int, float or any derivation of them.
+Basically, you can send data in the Int and float format or any derivation of them.

-check the if you desire use it to send other type of data such as uint8 or uint16 for example.